Asymptotic cones of Lie groups and cone equivalences: Introduction

 Considerable progress in the study of asymptotic cones of groups was then made in Gromov's seminal book \cite{Gro93}, in which the second chapter is entirely devoted to asymptotic cones.
 Since then, a vast literature appeared on the subject, including the papers \cite{KL,Br,TV,Dru,Ri,KSTT,DrS,Cor,BM}.

-The classification of groups in terms of their asymptotic cones is not as fine as the quasi-isometry classification, but in some case, as connected Lie groups, can look more approachable.
+The classification of groups in terms of their asymptotic cones is not as fine as the quasi-isometry classification, but in some cases, for instance that of connected Lie groups, it looks more approachable.
 Here are a few facts relevant to the general study of connected Lie groups up to quasi-isometry.

 Let $(\mathcal{C}_0)$ be the class of {\it triangulable} Lie groups, i.e.~groups isomorphic to a closed connected group of real upper triangular matrices.

 \begin{itemize} \item Every connected Lie group is quasi-isometric to a group in the class $(\mathcal{C}_0)$ \cite[Lemma 6.7]{Cor}; \item open question: is it true that any two quasi-isometric groups in the class $(\mathcal{C}_0)$, are isomorphic?
 In the nilpotent case, this is considered as a major open question in the field. \end{itemize}